AD Blocker Detected

 • What is directly perceived

-Pramana is an extremely valued knowledge, and is in fact the only type of knowledge that should be consistently used by yogis.
+Pramana is a highly valued knowledge and is, in fact, the only type of knowledge that yogis should consistently use.
 Its use gives rise to wisdom.

 Type 2: Viparyaya

-In direct contras to Pramana, Viparyaya is unreliable or untested information.
-This is information that comes from non-credible sources and disrupts the process of growing knowledge.
+In direct contrast to Pramana, Viparyaya is unreliable or untested information.
+This information comes from non-credible sources and disrupts the process of growing knowledge.

-Viparyaya can lead to ignorance and confusion, and can be caused by personal insecurities such as greed or fear.
-Part of a strong yogic practice is eliminating and avoiding Viparyaya knowledge and instead choosing to rely on and honor Pramana.
+Viparyaya can lead to ignorance and confusion and can be caused by personal insecurities such as greed or fear.
+Part of a solid yogic practice is eliminating and avoiding Viparyaya knowledge and instead choosing to rely on and honor Pramana.

 Type 3: Vikalpa

 Vikalpa knowledge can be most closely correlated with imagination or the fantastical mind.
-Because it is neither reliable or unreliable, it falls outside of the boundaries of being defined by Pramana or Viparyaya.
+Because it is neither reliable nor unreliable, it falls outside the boundaries of being defined by Pramana or Viparyaya.

-This type of knowledge should be honored by yogis, but in moderation as an over imaginative state can lead to a disconnect with the real world and the present moment.
+Yogis should honor this knowledge, but in moderation, as an over-imaginative state can lead to a disconnect between the real world and the present moment.

 Type 4: Nidra